Jaricapa-holberton/simple_shell/README.md

 - Github: [@FRANK-GRIJALBA](https://github.com/FRANK-GRIJALBA)

 Invocation
-Usage: sHell [filename]
+Usage: simple_shell [filename]

-To invoke sHell, compile all .c files in the repository with the flag -o sHell and run the executable:
+To invoke simple_shell, compile all .c files in the repository with the flag -o simple_shell and run the executable:

-gcc -Wall -Werror -Wextra -pedantic gcc -Wall - *.c -o sHell ./sHell sHell can be invoked both interactively and non-interactively.
+gcc -Wall -Werror -Wextra -pedantic gcc -Wall - *.c -o simple_shell ./simple_shell simple_shell can be invoked both interactively and non-interactively.

-Interactive mode: sHell is connected to a terminal and displays the prompt
+Interactive mode: simple_shell is connected to a terminal and displays the prompt
 $ when it is ready to read a command.

 Example:

-$./sHell
+$./simple_shell
 $
-Non interactive mode If sHell is invoked with standard input not connected to a terminal, it reads and executes received commands in order.
+Non interactive mode If simple_shell is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:

-$ echo "echo 'Holberton'" | ./sHell
+$ echo "echo 'Holberton'" | ./simple_shell
 'Holberton'
 $
 Cat redirection You can get the same result using the command cat.

 Example:

-$ cat test_cat | ./sHell
+$ cat test_cat | ./simple_shell
 'Hello'
 "World"
 /home/user/simple_shell